gaganhegde/docs/commands/init/README.md

 # Odo Pipelines Init Command

 Init command creates CI/CD environments for you.
-Unlinke the [bootstrap](bootstrap.md) command, it does not create your first application and other environments.
+Unlike the [bootstrap](bootstrap.md) command, it does not create your first application and other environments.
 It outputs resources yaml files, kustomization files, and Manifest to filesystem.

 ```shell
 $ odo pipelines bootstrap